threefoldfoundation/info_threefold/src/token/how_to_buy/tft_buy_tfconnect.md

 ![](img/tft_buy_order.jpg ':size=300')

-- hold BTC in your ThreeFold Connect wallet, uses stellar_exchange
-- Super easy feature to buy of TFT from BTC, uses stellar_exchange
-- Will allow you to define a maximum price to buy TFT
+Confirm your buy order and then wait for execution of it in your wallet.

-- ThreeFold will do what it can to guarantee liquidity on the underlying exchange.
+ThreeFold will do what it can to guarantee liquidity on the underlying exchange.

-> COMING SOON